Primary ciliary dyskinesia (PCD) is a rare genetic disease

 Cilia that line the mucosal surface are dysfunctional and cannot clear mucus leading to neonatal respiratory distress, persistent daily wet cough, recurrent upper and lower airway infections, bronchiectasis, hearing impairment and persistent rhino-sinusitis.

-BEAT-PCD is a network of multidisciplinary researchers and clinicians funded by COST Action (BM1407).
-The network is coordinating research from basic science to clinical care, with the ultimate goal to develop treatments that lead to improvements in long-term outcome of patients with PCD.
+BEAT-PCD is a network of multidisciplinary researchers and clinicians.
+It was funded 2015-2019 by COST Action (BM1407), and now continues on an unfunded basis.
+The network is coordinating research from basic science to clinical care, with the ultimate goal to improve diagnosis and develop treatments that lead to improvements in long-term outcome of patients with PCD.
 Read more.